Vluuks/AndroidPractice/Week3/Lab/README.md

 Through the instance of `ArrayAdapter`, it calls the `createRow()` method which then creates the "layout" using the strings defined in the `enum`.
 The method then uses the index it received from the container class to get the right `Student` object out of the array.
 With this object, the correct data can be displayed in the row.
 This string representing the row is returned to the instance of `ListContainer` that called it, which then prints the result to the terminal.

+➡️ *Exercise 2.3:* *There are no comments present in the `ArrayAdapter` and `ListContainer` class, add a header comment atop of the class and add comments to the methods inside as well.
+If you feel like certain lines of code warrant a comment, feel free to do so!*

+➡️ *Exercise 2.4:* *Since the adapter goes together with the `ListContainer`, you need to instantiate this one as well.*

+➡️ *Exercise 2.5:* *Now that you have both instantiated the adapter class and the container, you can combine these two to set the adapter.
+Remember how?*

 {% next "Next: From list to layout: Everything together" %}
 ### From list to layout: Everything together